global-input/global-input-react/README.md

 ## TypeScript support

 The type definition file is included within the module.
+You can obtain more information from [this](https://github.com/global-input/test-global-input-app-libs/blob/master/src/test-global-input-react/mobile-and-device-app.test.tsx) end-to-end test example on how to use this library within a TypeScript application.